peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.ArgumentException:
-Either or both operands are not numbers (as opposed to Not-a-Number, aN).
+Either or both operands are not numbers (as opposed to Not-a-Number, NaN).

 ### AddTagHandler